Looking Closely at the Growth Curve for ViewRay Inc. (VRAY)

 VRAY’s Market Performance

-VRAY stocks went up by 7.76% for the week, with a monthly drop of -1.83% and a quarterly performance of 42.59%, while its annual performance rate touched -41.04%.
-The volatility ratio for the week stands at 6.44% while the volatility levels for the past 30 days are set at 5.26% for ViewRay Inc. The simple moving average for the period of the last 20 days is 6.25% for VRAY stocks with a simple moving average of 0.11% for the last 200 days.
+VRAY stocks went up by 15.07% for the week, with a monthly jump of 11.83% and a quarterly performance of 49.81%, while its annual performance rate touched -36.17%.
+The volatility ratio for the week stands at 9.41% while the volatility levels for the past 30 days are set at 6.04% for ViewRay Inc. The simple moving average for the period of the last 20 days is 12.32% for VRAY stocks with a simple moving average of 6.84% for the last 200 days.

 Analysts’ Opinion of VRAY